felanios/murlock/README.md

 }
 ```

-By default, if there is single wrapped parameter, the property of parameter can be called directly as it shown
+By default, if there is single wrapped parameter, the property of parameter can be called directly as it shown.

 ```typescript
 import { MurLock } from 'murlock';